Anthony Marciona: Biography

 Marciona was born in The Bronx, New York to parents Joseph Marciona, a retired NYC teacher, and Louise (née Smedile).
 He and his family moved to Pelham in Westchester County, where he graduated from Pelham Memorial High School.
 After graduating he moved back to New York City.

 He currently resides in Los Angeles with his business and life partner, Joseph A. LoBue.
-He has one sister, Suzan Marciona, and two nieces, Francesca Louise and Simone Marie.
+He has one sister.